Shiraz: Safavids and later dynasties

 In 1504, Shiraz was captured by the forces of Ismail I, the founder of the Safavid Dynasty.
-Throughout the Safavid Empire (1501–1722) Shiraz remained a provincial capital and Emam Qoli Khan, the governor of Fars under Abbas the Great, constructed many palaces and ornate buildings in the same style as those built during the same period in Isfahan, the capital of the Empire.
+Throughout the Safavid Empire (1501–1722), Shiraz remained a provincial capital, and Emam Qoli Khan, the governor of Fars under Abbas the Great, constructed a number of palaces and ornate buildings in the same style as those built during the same period in Isfahan, the capital of the Empire.
 After the fall of the Safavids, Shiraz suffered a period of decline, worsened by the raids of the Afghans and the rebellion of its governor against Nader Shah; the latter sent troops to suppress the revolt.
 The city was besieged for many months and eventually sacked.
 At the time of Nader Shah's murder in 1747, most of the historical buildings of the city were damaged or ruined, and its population fell to 50,000, one-quarter of that during the 16th century.

 Shiraz soon returned to prosperity under the rule of Karim Khan Zand, who made it his capital in 1762.
-Employing more than 12,000 workers, he constructed a royal district with a fortress, many administrative buildings, a mosque, and one of the finest covered bazaars in Iran.
+Employing more than 12,000 workers, he constructed a royal district with a fortress, multiple administrative buildings, a mosque, and one of the finest covered bazaars in Iran.
 He had a moat built around the city, constructed an irrigation and drainage system, and rebuilt the city walls.
 However, Karim Khan's heirs failed to secure his gains.
 When Agha Mohammad Khan, the founder of the Qajar dynasty, eventually came to power, he wreaked his revenge on Shiraz by destroying the city's fortifications and moving the national capital to Tehran.
+The Lak quarter of Shiraz, established during the Zand period, was destroyed by Agha Mohammad Khan.
 Although lowered to the rank of a provincial capital, Shiraz maintained a level of prosperity as a result of the continuing importance of the trade route to the Persian Gulf.
-Its governorship was a royal prerogative throughout the Qajar dynasty.
+Its governorship was a royal prerogative throughout the Qajar era.
 Many of the famous gardens, buildings and residences built during this time contribute to the city's present skyline.